top of page

 Victoria, British Columbia

-1966::The Site of the First Proposed Skydeck Tower on Belleville Street in Victoria, British Columbia
+1966::The Site of the First Proposed Skydeck Tower on Belleville Street in Victoria's Inner Harbour

-"1966::The Site of the First Proposed Skydeck Tower on Belleville Street in Victoria, British Columbia"
+"1966::The Site of the First Proposed Skydeck Tower on Belleville Street in Victoria's Inner Harbour"

-Twenty years later, with Canada's 100th birthday fast approaching, Victoria's city council began formulating ideas for restoring life to the Inner Harbour.
-The city had fallen silent over the years after newer and bigger ferries began shipping tourists to other ports.
+Twenty years later, in 1966, with Canada's 100th birthday fast approaching, Victoria's city council sought to breathe life back into their world-famous Inner Harbour.
+The city and its magnificent harbour had fallen silent over the years as newer and bigger ferries began shipping tourists to newer and bigger ports.
 But now it was time to bring the tourists back.
-As the provincial capital, all eyes would be on Victoria to represent British Columbia in Canada's country-wide centennial celebration.
+As the provincial capital, Victoria was expected to lead British Columbia in Canada's country-wide centennial celebration.

 1966::An All-Aluminum Skydeck Tower For Victoria's Inner Harbour